rahulmllvrp/tp/docs/DeveloperGuide.md

 ### Confirmation System for Destructive Operations

-#### Implementation

-To prevent accidental data loss, the application implements a confirmation system for the `clear` command, which deletes all contacts and events.
+To prevent accidental data loss, the application implements a confirmation system for the `clear all` command, which deletes all contacts and parties, the `clear parties` command, which deletes only parties, and the `clear contacts`, which deletes only contacts respectively.

 **How it works:**

-1. When user executes `clear`, the `ClearCommand` displays a warning message:
+1. When user executes `clear all`, the `ClearCommand` displays a warning message:
    ```
    Are you sure you want to clear the party planner?
 (Type 'y' to confirm, 'n' to cancel)
    ```